Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/hp_ns_migrate.md

 weight: 220
 --- This chapter is designed to assist administrators or users who are tasked with upgrading or migrating from an existing Transfer CFT version to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.

-- [Migrate](#Migrate): Use this procedure to migrate an existing Transfer CFT 2.3.2 installation
+- Migrate](#Migrate): Use this procedure to migrate an existing Transfer CFT 2.3.2 installation
 - [Upgrade](#Upgrade): Use this procedure to automatically upgrade an existing Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber >}}

 <span id="Importan"></span>